 Financial willingness has two basic components: satisfactory credit and extenuating circumstances.
-If the applicant fails the satisfactory credit test, they may be able to make up for it and avoid a LESA by documenting extenuating circumstances that led directly to the bad credit.
-Such extenuating circumstances could include loss of job, a major medical issue, divorce, death of spouse, etc.
+Applicants who fail satisfactory credit may still be approved without a LESA by documenting extenuating circumstances that led directly to the bad credit.
+Valid extenuating circumstances include the loss of a job, a major medical issue, divorce, death of spouse, etc.

 If one or more extenuating circumstances cannot be documented, a LESA may be required.

-If the applicant’s credit is bad enough, it’s possible the loan won’t be approved at all – with or without a LESA.
+If the credit is bad enough, it’s possible the reverse mortgage won’t be approved at all, with or without a LESA.